allanmbrunes/DesSecOps_AWS/README.md

 # DesSecOps_AWS

 The setting up of instances to install automatically a Security Agent through AWS SystemsManager.
-The Run Command component has been used to install automatically
+The Run Command component has been used to install automatically this agent and the DevSecOps Engineer will be notified through the Amazon Simple Notification Service.

 ## Table of Contents